Finance, Accounting & Engineering Economics for Energy Engineers

 - Have a better understanding of financial metrics and financial ratios, including: Payback Period, FV, PV, Time Value of Money Conversions, IRR, ROI, NPV, ROE, ROR, Current Ratio, Acid Test Ratio, and Plant Turnover Ratio.

 - Know more about depreciation alternatives such as: S/L, MACRS, and SOY Digits.

 - Understand inventory concepts such as: FIFO, LIFO, EOQ, Inv.
 Turnover Ratio, WIP Inv., and Inv.
 Carrying Costs.

-- Have better understanding about Lease vs. Buy Decisions, and Repair vs. Replace Decisions.
+- Have a better understanding of Lease vs. Buy Decisions, and Repair vs. Replace Decisions.

-- Know more about different types of costs, including: Life Cycle Cost, Period Costs, Direct and Indirect Costs.
+- Know more about different types of costs, including: Life Cycle Costs, Period Costs, Direct and Indirect Costs.

 In this seminar, participants learn about finance, accounting, corporate reporting requirements and engineering economics.
 Participants will learn about fundamental book-keeping or accounting methods: The Income Statement and the Balance Sheet.
 Widely used and accepted capital investment performance metrics, such as financial ratios, payback period, and NPV are covered.
 Participants gain an understanding of common asset depreciation methods and their influence on net profit and taxes.
 The role played by inventory systems in the control of net income, net profit and tax liability is explained.